Center-for-Computational-Psychiatry/task_dungeon-portals-game/README.md

 ### Analysis:

-Player behavior and preferences are computationally modelled discern group-level differences between HC populations and clinical behavioral compulsion groups.
+Player behavior and preferences are mapped to Bayesian inference models to discern group-level differences between HC populations and clinical behavioral compulsion groups.